ddayzzz/federated-meta/README.md

 # Experiments

-FedMeta supports two schemes for Algorithm 1:
+Both FedAvg and FedMeta support two schemes for Algorithm 1:

 1. Sampling mini-batch(s) from support set and query set from both meta-train and meta-test clients when training or testing.
-It is same as do in meta-learning.
+It is same as what we do in meta-learning.

 2. Use full data of support and query set.

-You can use `meta_inner_step` option to specify the number of mini-batch(s)(default is `0`, for scheme 1 otherwise scheme 2).
+You can use `train_inner_step` and `test_inner_step` option to specify the number of mini-batch(s)(default is `0` which means use full dataset).

 ### For FEMNIST